risk safety

 Introduction

 Christopher Packham (b.
-1974, Newcastle upon Tyne) is a UK-based teacher and researcher known for his work on food safety economics, risk policy, and public health.
+1974, Newcastle upon Tyne) is a UK-based former teacher and researcher known for his work on food safety economics, risk policy, and public health.
 Holding a PhD from Newcastle University (2004), his research focuses on how the public values food safety and how such valuations can guide policy.
-Packham has also extended his knowledge to health and safety issues, notably Bovine Spongiform Encephalopathy (BSE) and football-related dementia.
-This report is about his academic and public contributions to these fields and analyses his impact on UK safety policy.
+He has also extended his knowledge to health and safety issues, notably Bovine Spongiform Encephalopathy (BSE) and football-related dementia.

 Academic Background and Research Contributions